What is systematic trading?

 For professionals this is difficult to discover.
-For most people this is out of the question.
+Most people this is out of the question.
 For the person using a system based approach to trading delving into the internal dynamics of systems is all but impossible.
 A tweak here will cause a change somewhere else.
 Continuous tweaking often increases the “degrees of freedom” suggesting “curve fitting”.
 So what do we do if we have all these systems and symbols to choose from?
 The answer is really quite simple.
 Choose lots of them!

 Most people know that the best approach to trading or investing successfully is through a portfolio approach.
 Modern portfolio theory is well established and rationalizes to have some bonds some stock and some cash.
 And, at different ages you have different mixes of these.
 Classic diversification among assets of different types will generally smooth returns.
 The same is true for systems.
 By using different systems to trade your different assets you further diversify your portfolio and, in theory greater smooth your returns.